Curvature function renormalisation, topological phase transitions and multicriticality: Curvature RG

 From the divergence and the associated behavior described above, a scaling form can be attributed to the curvature function near the critical point.
 Therefore one can write, $|F({\bf k}_0, {\bf M})|\sim |{\bf M}-{\bf M}_c|^{-\gamma}$.
 Similarly using Eq.\ref{Eqn:oz}, the scaling form of the correlation length is written as $\xi_i\sim |{\bf M}-{\bf M}_c|^{-\nu_i}$ .
 The exponents $\gamma$ and $\nu_i$ are the critical exponents associated with this topological transition.
 In 1D systems they are simply related by the expression: $\gamma=\nu_i$.

 So far, we have discussed a scenario known as the peak divergence scenario.
-Here the curvature function develops a peak at one of the high symmetry points as we approach the transition.
-There is another case known as the shell divergence scenario.
+Here the curvature function develops a divergent peak at one of the high symmetry points as we approach the transition.
+There is another case known as the shell divergence scenario in case of higher order band crossing.
 Here, as we move towards the critical point in the parameter space, the curvature function peaks in the forms of a $D-1$ dimensional shell around the HSP.
 The RG formalism in this case is discussed in Refs.\onlinecite{ChenSchnyder2019,ChenSigristbook}.

 As explained in this section, the CRG procedure is an iterative method to search for the trajectory in the parameter space wherein the maximum of the curvature function reduces.
 In this way, we obtain the flow equations corresponding to transition at a particular HSP in Eq.\ref{eq:fe}.
 Once the HSPs of a system are identified, which are usually a few, one can carry out this analysis to obtain the complete flow diagram in the parameter space.
 As we demonstrate later in the paper, the flow diagram in the parameter space divides it into different topological regions.
 This removes the need to compute the topological invariant at each point in the parameter space.
 Therefore, CRG is an efficient method when the number of couplings are large.
 The invariant needs to be calculated only for a few points, which are from topologically different regions in this space.